-Figures are derived from FactSet as of 12/31/19.
+Figures are derived from FactSet as of the date indicated.
 The Fund’s Trust Class was used to calculate beta, a measure of the magnitude of a fund’s past share price fluctuations in relation to the fluctuations in the stock market (as represented by the fund’s benchmark).
 While not predictive of the future, funds with a beta greater than 1 have in the past been more volatile than the benchmark, and those with a beta less than 1 have in the past been less volatile than the benchmark.
 The Forward Price/Earnings (P/E) ratio is the weighted harmonic aggregate of the Forward P/E ratios of all the stocks currently held in the Portfolio.
 The Forward P/E ratio of a stock is calculated by dividing the current ending price of the stock by its forecasted calendar year Earnings Per Share (EPS).
 The forecasted EPS of a company is based on consensus estimates, not Neuberger Berman’s own projections, and it may or may not be realized.
 In addition, any revision to a forecast could affect the market price of a security.
 By quoting them herein, Neuberger Berman does not offer an opinion as to the accuracy of, and does not guarantee, these forecasted numbers.
 Additionally, these fund statistics are not a forecast of the Fund’s performance.
 The ratio shown excludes companies with negative EPS.
 Standard Deviation is a statistical measure of portfolio risk.
 The Standard Deviation describes the average deviation of the portfolio returns from the mean portfolio return over a certain period of time.
 Standard Deviation measures how wide this range of returns typically is.
 The wider the typical range of returns, the higher the Standard Deviation of returns, and the higher the portfolio risk.
 Active Share measures the percentage of mutual fund assets that are invested differently from the benchmark, and will range between 0% and 100%, Funds with an active share below 20% are likely to be pure index funds, while those with an active share between 20% and 60% are considered to be closet index funds.